 Exposure to extreme heat or work in hot environments may increase the workers' risk of heat stress and can result in occupational illness and injuries (NIOSH, 2018).
 Excessive heat exposure may lead to illness and injuries resulting from: sweaty palms, fogged-up safety glasses, dizziness, and burns.
 When combined with exertion, this may lead to exertional heat illness and exertional heat stroke, potentially endangering workers.
 Heat related illness and exertional heat illness can occur among indoor and outdoor workers and may be particularly problematic among workers who exert themselves in the heat and work in enclosed spaces with minimal air circulation (e.g., firefighters, the military and police, athletes and coaches, construction workers, farmers, agricultural laborers, bakers, miners, healthcare workers, and boiler room workers).
-Vulnerable populations, such as individuals who are overweight, pregnant, have comorbidities, advanced age (65 years of age or older), or take medications that may be affected by extreme heat, are particularly susceptible to illness (NIOSH, 2018; Perkison et al.; O'Connor & Casa, 2019).
+Vulnerable populations, such as individuals who are unacclimated workers, overweight, pregnant, have comorbidities, advanced age (65 years of age or older), or take medications that may be affected by extreme heat, are particularly susceptible to illness (NIOSH, 2018; Perkison et al.; O'Connor & Casa, 2019).
 The frequency and severity of extreme heat events and the subsequent risk of increased morbidity and mortality from heat related illness resulting from global climate change are only expected to increase in the coming decades (Riley, Wilhalme, Delp & Eisenman, 2018: Perkison et al.).
 As such, OHNs must be prepared to proactively address climate change-related health effects in workers and mitigate their risks to support a safe and healthy environment for all workers.

 The General Duty Clause of the Occupational Safety and Health Act (OSHA, 1970) requires employers to provide a place of employment that is free from recognized hazards that are causing or are likely to cause death or serious physical harm to employees.
 While there is no specific standard addressing hot environments, this General Duty Clause is referred to when considering heat-related hazards.
+In 2022, OSHA provided guidance on a National Emphasis Program focusing on Outdoor and Indoor Heat-related Hazards.
+The goal of this program is that employers will intervene early to prevent heat-related illness and death.
 OSHA has taken measures to address the risk of heat stress hazards in workplaces and has endorsed the development of an overall heat stress program which includes measures to abate heat stress hazards in workplaces.
+OSHA and NIOSH jointly developed a Heat Safety Tool App (NIOSH, 2022) which is a resource to help plan outdoor activities and provides real time heat index based on location, allowing for early identification and intervention of problematic conditions.
 OSHA has also recognized the risk to outdoor workers by sponsoring campaigns to prevent heat illness (Phillips, 2019; OSHA 2010, 2014).

-Several state OSHA plans, including those in California, Washington, and Minnesota, have gone further to enact protective heat standards and training guidelines (California Division of Occupational Health and Safety (2019); Minnesota Office of the Revisor of Statutes (2014); Phillips; Washington State Department of Labor & Industries (n.d.)).
+Several state OSHA plans, including those in California, Washington, and Minnesota, have gone further to enact protective heat standards (California Division of Occupational Health and Safety (2019); Minnesota Office of the Revisor of Statutes (2014); Phillips; Washington State Department of Labor & Industries (n.d.)).